HubertMarzec9/news-article-system/README.md

 - Modify the article details as needed.
 - Click the "Update" button.

 To view a list of news articles, simply visit the homepage.
-You will see a list of articles with their titles and authors.
+You will see a list of articles.

 ## API Endpoints